-- a. successfully completing a high school computer science course that meets State Regent's high school curricular requirements; - satisfying an institution's computer proficiency assessment; or - c. successfully completing college-level course work that the institution designates
+- a. successfully completing a high school computer science course that meets State Regent's high school curricular requirements; - b. satisfying an institution's computer proficiency assessment; or - successfully completing college-level course work that the institution designates.

-The method by which a student demonstrates computer science proficiency is an individual option at OSU.
-Courses within each college and every degree program, however, have been reported to the State Regents as satisfying this requirement.
+The method by which a student demonstrates computer science proficiency at OSU varies by major.
 This requirement does not increase the number of courses required to earn a degree.
 The use of computers is an integral part of every degree program, hence a student demonstrates proficiency by satisfactorily completing degree requirements.